 This is problematic because there is a lot of new information that has surfaced in the last 30 years, specifically ways to use it that can potentially make it more effective.
 Unfortunately, none of these can be included in the packaging or instructions of minoxidil products which is why I am writing this article.
 I am going to share 3 simple tips/tricks that you can easily implement into your minoxidil routine that could significantly boost your results, all of which have scientific evidence backing them.
 I have used these tips and tricks to help overcome my own hair loss.

 First, let’s take a quick look at how minoxidil works.

 Minoxidil and blood flow

 Minoxidil is a vasodilator.
-In simple terms, it widens the blood vessels which allows more blood flow.
+In simple terms, it widens the blood vessels which allows more blood flow (laser helmets do this as well).
 This is important because blood carries vital oxygen and nutrients that your hair uses to grow.
 When hair is deprived of blood, it may not undergo a healthy growth cycle which can lead to thinner, shorter hair, and is why studies have shown a link between low blood flow and pattern hair loss.

 By increasing blood flow minoxidil ensures that hair follicles complete a healthy growth cycle and can help revitalize dying hairs.
 (You can read a more in depth article here)

 Now that you understand how minoxidil works, let’s dive into some simple ways that you can increase its effectiveness.

 How to increase minoxidil’s effectiveness